shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 ### No errors in older versions

 Doe to the nature of XML older Ant versions will not issue warnings, or interrupt execution if the do not support the conditions.
-Therefore if you see unexplained behaviour be sure to check
+Therefore if you see unexplained behavior be sure to check

 ```